 • Build a website and blog

-I’ve got a website, so please pay me a visit.
+At the end of the day, writing and selling your books is your business and nowadays, businesses that don’t have a website simply aren’t going to do well.
+A lot of authors are even looking into SEO and digital marketing and seeing how that can improve their sales.
+Take a look on 1stOnTheList.com to find out more.
+I’ve got a website (www.warrenadler.com), so please pay me a visit.
 I also have a blog that features essays and columns about writing and getting published.
 If you’re an author today, you should have one, since it’s such a great way to create an online following that will want to read and ultimately buy your books.
+You just need to find a website maker, finalize your design and write articles for your blog.
 It’s easy, fun, and essential if you want to be a successful author these days.

 • Get Book Reviews